Logius-standaarden/API-Design-Rules/DesignRules.md

 HTTP defines status codes.
 When designing a REST API, don't just use `200` for success or `404` for error.
 Always use the semantically appropriate [status code](https://tools.ietf.org/html/rfc7231#section-6) for the response.

-### HTTP header filtering
-Realizations may rely on internal usage of HTTP-Headers.
-Information for processing requests and responses can be passed between components, that can have security implications.
-For instance, this is commonly practices between a reverse proxy or TLS-offloader and an application server.
-Additional HTTP headers are used in such example to pass an original IP-address or client certificate.

-Implementations MUST consider filtering both inbound and outbound traffic for HTTP-headers used internally.
-Primary focus for inbound filtering is to prevent injection of malicious headers on requests.
-For outbound filtering, the main concern is leaking of information.

 ### Error handling
 - Respond with generic error messages - avoid revealing details of the failure unnecessarily.